 '''

 package MoistAir2 "Alternative definition that does not work"

 extends PartialMedium(nX=2,

 redeclare model BaseProperties = MoistAir_BaseProperties,

 redeclare function dynamicViscosity = MoistAir_dynamicViscosity);

 model MoistAir_BaseProperties

 // wrong model since nX has no value

 extends PartialMedium.BaseProperties;

 equation

-X = \{1, 0\};
+X = {1, 0};

 end MoistAir_BaseProperties;

+'''

+'''

 model MoistAir_dynamicViscosity

 extends PartialMedium.dynamicViscosity;

 algorithm

 eta := p;

 end MoistAir_dynamicViscosity;

 end MoistAir2;

 '''

 Here, the usual approach is used to extend (here from PartialMedium) and in the modifier perform all redeclarations.
-In order to perform these redeclarations, corresponding implementations of all elements of PartialMedium have to be given under a different name, such as MoistAir2.MoistAir_BaseProperties , since the name BaseProperties already exists due to extends PartialMedium.
+In order to perform these redeclarations, corresponding implementations of all elements of PartialMedium have to be given under a different name, such as MoistAir2.MoistAir_BaseProperties, since the name BaseProperties already exists due to extends PartialMedium.
 Then it is possible in the modifier to redeclare PartialMedium.BaseProperties to MoistAir2.MoistAir_BaseProperties.
-Besides the drawback that the namespace is polluted by elements that have different names but the same implementation (e.g. MoistAir2.BaseProperties is identical to MoistAir2.MoistAir_BaseProperties) the whole construction does not work if arrays are present that depend on constants in PartialMedium, such as X[nX]: The problem is that MoistAir_BaseProperties extends from PartialMedium.BaseProperties where the constant nX does not yet have a value.
-This means that the dimension of array X is undefined and model MoistAir_BaseProperties is wrong.
+Besides the drawback that the namespace is polluted by elements that have different names but the same implementation (e.g. MoistAir2.BaseProperties is identical to MoistAir2.MoistAir_BaseProperties) the whole construction does not work if arrays are present that depend on constants in PartialMedium, such as X[nX]: The problem is that MoistAir_BaseProperties is wrong.
 With this construction, all constant definitions have to be repeated whenever these constants shall be used, especially in MoistAir_BaseProperties and MoistAir_dynamicViscosity.
 For larger models this is not practical and therefore the only practically useful definition is the complicated construction in the previous example with redeclare model extends BaseProperties.